Library Software Applications Developer

 The University Library at the University of North Carolina at Chapel Hill is seeking a Library Software Applications Developer to join the Software Development department in the Library & Information Technology division.

-As a member of a highly collaborative team within UNC Library’s Software Development department, the Applications Developer designs, implements, tests, and supports software projects at all stages of their lifecycles; evaluates new technologies and services to implement or customize for use by the UNC Community; and integrates systems and works with established frameworks to support technology and infrastructure for UNC Library services and collections.
-The UNC Library has cultivated a community of learning and collaboration and presents many opportunities to learn new skills and to take on a range of technically challenging projects with support from senior staff.
+The Applications Developer designs, implements, tests, and supports software projects at all stages of their lifecycles; evaluates new technologies and services to implement or customize for use by our community; and integrates systems and works with established frameworks to support technology and infrastructure for University Library services and collections.
+The University Library has cultivated a community of learning and collaboration and presents many opportunities to learn new skills and to take on a range of technically challenging projects with support from senior staff.

 The position works with library staff and campus partners to address their business needs, while coordinating with other developers, system administrators, project managers, and stakeholders.
 The Developer regularly shares progress with stakeholders, seeking input on prototypes.
 The Developer provides support to users throughout the lifetime of the project, troubleshooting problems and maintaining code.
 Our colleagues have taken a variety of paths to technical specializations, and we welcome candidates seeking collaboration with professionals who care about their work, within an environment that respects a work-life balance.